The 9 Best SurferSEO Alternatives in 2026

 2. Limited AI Search visibility tracking

-Surfer does not show how large language models cite your brand.
+The Surfer AI tracker does not show how large language models cite your brand.

 If you don’t track ChatGPT, Perplexity, or Google AI Overviews, you miss a meaningful share of brand exposure.